 #1.
 Research the Company in Depth

-When you research the company for an interview, you can obtain invaluable information about its products or services, team, mission, values, goals, and more.
-The insight you get this way can be extremely valuable in coming up with optimal answers to interview questions.
+When you research a company for an interview, you can obtain invaluable information about its products or services, team, mission, values, goals, and more.
+These insights allow you to respond with answers that align with the company’s needs.

 To do research, you can check out the company’s website, social media pages, LinkedIn profiles of its employees, and more.
 You can also look up recent publications, industry reports, or news articles to find out fresh information.